Posted on 17 December 2013

 A Life Like Mine centres on character Adrian Dell, who has a great career, a dream house, a perfect wife and beautiful children.
 He thinks he has got it all; but when someone from his past reappears, Adrian's world is suddenly turned upside down…

 Editor Daniel Drema said: "It's easy to get lost in the editing process, and it is only with guidance that the way is found.
-Collaboration and teamwork is everything."
+Collaboration and teamwork are everything."

 The University of York’s Department of Theatre, Film and Television offers some of the best professional production facilities of any UK university, boasting a media complex of two theatres, two television studios, a large sound stage, production labs, extensive post-production facilities and a digital cinema, as well as rehearsal and dressing rooms.